Swizz/trdis/README.md

 <br/>

-T(a)dis is a 264 Bytes `diff` function returning a patch object, allowing you to perform time traveling to an object using your own merge functions with ease.
+T(a)dis is a 290 Bytes `diff` function returning a patch object, allowing you to perform time traveling to an object or an array using your own merge functions with ease.

 ```js
 import { diff } from 'trdis'